winwu/popular_movie/README.md

 # Popular Movie

-contain functions:
+Main features:

-* Home page: Lists the main popular movies, category listings, and popular and Upcoming movie entry links.
+* **Home page**: Lists the main popular movies, category listings, and popular and Upcoming movie entry links.
-* Detail Page: Lists the main information of the movie.
+* **Detail Page**: Lists the main information of the movie.
 The tabs below list the reviews, cast information, and trailer videos.
-* Search function: header can search movie information.
+* **Search**: header can search movie information.
-* Discover page: Refer to the page made by the official Discover page.
+* **Discover page**: Refer to the page made by the official Discover page.

 ---